 - Full-time and part-time tracks available

-- Hands-on experiences every semester
+- Hands-on learning experiences with clients

 Community-based experiences are offered every semester.
 Students, with the help of faculty and other local therapists, will engage in a variety of learning activities in their home communities.
 Students learn to work hands-on with clients, consult with other professionals, educate clients and families, and advocate for the rights of people with disabilities.